Cheetham Hill Gang: History

 The Cheetham Hill Gang had become established by the early 1980s, following turf wars with other gangs from Moss Side and Salford.
-These conflicts intensified in the early 1990s over the drugs trade and the control of Manchester's club scene.
-By the mid 1990s, the rivalry was largely taken over by younger members of each gang, and developed into a war over reputation and respect in the city.
+These conflicts intensified in the early 1990s over the drug trade and the control of Manchester's club scene.
+By the mid-1990s, the rivalry had been largely taken over by younger members of each gang and developed into a war over reputation and respect in the city.

 The gang's rivalry with Moss Side often spilled into city centre bars and clubs.
-Its members would force their way into bars and nightclubs to sell drugs openly, while drinking champagne and other alcohol without paying.
+Its members would force their way into bars and nightclubs to sell drugs openly while drinking champagne and other alcohol without paying.
 This led to physical clashes with many of Manchester's doormen and club owners, who were intimidated by gang members and feared repercussions.
 One such incident led to a rival gangster from Moss Side being stabbed in the head during a jungle drum and bass rave at Sankey's Soap Nightclub in Manchester.
 Another incident led to two leading gangsters from Rusholme being stabbed in the neck outside another club, the Music Box.
-In the late 1990s, doormen at clubs such as the Isobar, Piccadilly 21's, The Haçienda, Saturdays, The Gallery and Club Havana were attacked.
+In the late 1990s, doormen at clubs such as the Isobar, Piccadilly 21's, The Haçienda, Saturdays, The Gallery, and Club Havana were attacked.

 Later, The Gooch Close Gang often bought and sold drugs to Cheetham Hill.
 The Gooch had close ties to Cheetham Hill, with the cousin of the Cheetham Hill Gang's head being a leading figure in the Gooch.
 Delroy Brown (leader of the Pepperhill Mob) thought this was helping the "enemies".

 Cheetham Hill Gang member Anthony "White Tony" Johnson was gunned down outside a local pub in 1991 (aged 22).
 Desmond Noonan was charged with Johnson's murder but was later acquitted.
 Over the next several years, he faced a number of convictions in connection with witness intimidation and jury tampering.
 The gun battle started when Johnson and Tony McKie were ambushed in the car park of the Penny Black pub.
-Their escape was blocked by a taxi with Paul Flannery inside.
-A man using a wheelchair (Paul Flannery) shot Tony McKie.
+Their escape was blocked by a taxi with a man using a wheelchair inside.
+The wheelchair man, Paul Flannery, shot Tony McKie.
 McKie then began to run to a nearby house.
-But then brothers Desmond, Derek and Damian Noonan, and Michael Sharples, joined in the attack.
+But then brothers Desmond, Derek and Damian Noonan, and Michael Sharple, joined in the attack.
 Johnson was hit in the back as he tried to get away.
-Someone then shouted: 'Finish him off,' and two shots were fired.
+Someone shouted 'Finish him off,' and two shots were fired.
 He was shot in the neck and through the mouth.

 The gang was at its peak between the late 1980s and early 2000s.
 Empty social housing units were taken over by the gang and used to sell drugs, including a 14-storey tower block on the border with Broughton, Salford.

 Aside from turf wars, the Cheetham Hill Gang was also deeply involved in drug conspiracy.
 Many of the gang's members have been jailed for their role in selling heroin and other drugs.
 Their notoriety led to an investigation into the gang and its members.